MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/plan-design/prepare.md

 	Get-MsolGroup | select DisplayName, ProxyAddresses

 Make sure that the groups you want to use with Azure Information Protection are displayed.
-For the groups displayed, the email addresses in the **ProxyAddresses** column can be used to authorize the group members for Azure Information Protection.
+For the groups displayed, the email addresses in the **ProxyAddresses** column can be used to authorize the group members for the Azure Rights Management service.

 Then check that the groups contain the users (or other groups) that you want to use for Azure Information Protection.
 You can use PowerShell to do this (for example, [Get-​Msol​Group​Member](/powershell/module/msonline/Get-MsolGroupMember?view=azureadps-1.0)), or use your management portal.

-For the two service configuration scenarios that use security groups, you can use the following PowerShell command to find the object ID and display name that can be used to identify these groups.
+For the two Azure Rights Management service configuration scenarios that use security groups, you can use the following PowerShell command to find the object ID and display name that can be used to identify these groups.
 You can also use the Azure portal to find these groups and copy the values for the object ID and the display name:

 	Get-MsolGroup | where {$_.GroupType -eq "Security"}